exacti/floating-labels/README.md

 The input and label must have the same id linked with for in label to work properly.
 Input must have the `placeholder` defined.

 For in border style (like outlined material design), add the `.in-border` class.
+For fully outline style with transparency, use the `outline` class.
+If you use `outline` class, the label tag must be inside a span tag.
+The diference beteween in-border and outline is the background.
+In-border have a white background and outline is transparent with only border.

 #### Code samples